hypeJunction/hypeCategories/README.md

 You can internationalize category names by adding translations to your language files.
 Translations should be namespaced with ```"category:$category_title"```.

-## Versioning

-The master branch has been switched to Elgg 1.9.+ development.
-Legacy 1.8 code is in elgg1.8 branch.

 ## Upgrading to 3.1